music-tribe/pipelines/README.md

 )

 func main() {
 	numList := []int{1, 4, 67, 843, 23}

 	// in this situation, the content type within the slice is inferred genStream := pipelines.GenerateFromSlice(context.Background(), numList)

 	...
+	// do some funky concurrency stuff
 }
 ```
 ### FanOut, WorkerFunc and FanIn